jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

    { "version": "v2", "a": "foo" }
 ~~~

-This instance is accepted despite the fact that `version` is not mentioned by
+This instance is accepted even though `version` is not mentioned by
 `/discriminator/mapping/v2/properties`; the "discriminator tag exemption"
 ensures that `version` is not treated as an additional property when evaluating
 the instance against *S*'s value.

-By contast, consider the same schema, but with `nullable` being `true`.
+By contrast, consider the same schema, but with `nullable` being `true`.
 The
 schema:

 ~~~ json